Estimate (horse): 2014: five-year-old season

 Estimate remained in training as a five-year-old, with the Gold Cup as her objective.
 She suffered from muscular problems in her right hind leg and Stoute was unable to give her a trial race before she ran in the Gold Cup on 19 June.
 Starting at odds of 8/1 she raced in mid-division before moving up to challenge the leaders in the straight.
 In a closely contested finish she was beaten into second place, a neck behind the 2013 St Leger winner Leading Light.
 Ryan Moore reportedly described the mare's performance as a "career best".

 In a post race drugs test, Estimate tested positive to morphine, a drug banned on race days, and was disqualified from second place in the Gold Cup.
 The drug is believed to have been in contaminated food.
 Four other horses also tested positive to the drug.
+Her trainer faced no sanction as a result of the poppy seed defence.
 The filly finished last of the eight runners when starting 2/1 favourite for the Goodwood Cup on 31 July, but returned to form at York in August when she finished second to the Irish mare Pale Mimosa in the Lonsdale Cup.

 On 12 September Estimate started the 11/8 favourite for the Doncaster Cup against eleven opponents headed by Time's Up, who had won the last two runnings of the race.
 Moore positioned the mare just behind the leaders before moving forward in the straight.
 She took the lead from Brass Ring approaching the final furlong and held on in the closing stages to win by one and a quarter lengths from the six-year-old gelding Whiplash Willie with the 80/1 outsider Kalann in third.
 After the race Moore said "She was never going to get beat today.
 She travelled sweetly and she battles away.
 I never really asked for a serious question and there was plenty left in the tank".
 On her final racecourse appearance the mare ran for the second time in the British Long Distance Cup and started at odds of 8/1.
 Racing on heavy ground she tired badly in the last half-mile and finished last of the nine runners behind Forgotten Rules.

 Estimate was retired to the Royal Stud at the end of that season and the following Spring covered by Dubawi by whom she had a colt foal in early 2016.
 She returned to be covered by Dubawi in 2016.